SeaQL/seaql.github.io/SeaORM/docs/09-schema-statement/01-create-table.md

 );
 ```

-To further illustrate it, we will show the SQL statement as string below.
+To further illustrate, we will show the SQL statements as string below.

 - PostgreSQL
     ```rust